crispgm/crispgm.com/jekyll/_docs/url-auto-redirector.md

 ## Download

 Will be published to Chrome WebStore with a stable version.
+Currently, I have difficulty in activating Google developer account in China.
+Thus, you have to try it in Chrome Developer Mode. :smile:

 ## Changelog

+* 0.0.5
+    * First release version
+* 0.0.4
+    * Add Twitter sharing button
+* 0.0.3
+    * Fully configuration page
 * 0.0.2
     * Add tab option support
 * 0.0.1